End-to-End Training for Autoregressive Video Diffusion via Self-Resampling: Method

 \subsection{Enhancing Error Robustness}

 As analyzed above, the failure of teacher forcing stems from the distributional mismatch between training and inference inputs, driven by irreducible model errors.
 With finite model capacity and training samples, eliminating such error is intractable.
 Instead, we propose training the model to condition on degraded histories while maintaining error-free targets for prediction.
 This relaxes the model from strict adherence to input conditions and enables correction of input errors.
 As illustrated at the bottom of~\cref{fig:error}, although the model predictions remain imperfect, errors no longer compound.
-Instead, the errors are stabilized to a near constant level over the autoregressive process.
+Instead, the errors are stabilized to a near-constant level over the autoregressive process.

 \textbf{Simulating the Model Error.} To train error-robust autoregressive models, we must simulate inference-time model errors on the input conditions.
 We pursue an end-to-end, teacher-free approach to achieve this, prioritizing simplicity and scalability.
-There are two major factors that drive the distribution shift in autoregressive diffusion: (1)~intra-frame generation errors that come from imperfect score estimation and discretization, which mainly affect high-frequency details~\cite{wang2025error, falck2025fourier}; and (2)~inter-frame accumulated errors that propagate through the autoregressive loop~\cite{wang2025error, yin2024slow}.
+There are two major factors that drive the distribution shift in autoregressive diffusion: (1)~intra-frame generation errors that arise from imperfect score estimation and discretization, which mainly affect high-frequency details~\cite{wang2025error, falck2025fourier}; and (2)~inter-frame accumulated errors that propagate through the autoregressive loop~\cite{wang2025error, yin2024slow}.

-To simulate errors from both aspects, we introduce \textit{autoregressive self-resampling} on the history condition.
+To simulate errors from both aspects, we introduce \textit{autoregressive self-re\-sampling} on the history condition.
 To mimic intra-frame errors, we resample the latter denoising trajectory, where high-frequency details are typically synthesized.
-Specifically, we corrupt ground truth video frame $\boldsymbol{x}^i$ to a sampled timestep $t_s \in (0, 1)$ via~\cref{eq:forward} to obtain $\boldsymbol{x}^i_{t_s}$.
+Specifically, we corrupt ground-truth video frame $\boldsymbol{x}^i$ to a sampled timestep $t_s \in (0, 1)$ via~\cref{eq:forward} to obtain $\boldsymbol{x}^i_{t_s}$.
 Subsequently, we employ the online model $\boldsymbol{v}_\theta(\cdot)$ to complete the remaining denoising steps and produce a degraded noise-free frame $\tilde{\boldsymbol{x}}^i$ that contains model errors.
-The timestep $t_s$ controls how close $\tilde{\boldsymbol{x}}^i$ is to its ground truth version $\boldsymbol{x}^i$.
+The timestep $t_s$ controls how close $\tilde{\boldsymbol{x}}^i$ is to its ground-truth version $\boldsymbol{x}^i$.
 To mimic inter-frame error accumulation, we resample each frame autoregressively, conditioning on degraded history frames $\tilde{\boldsymbol{x}}^{<i}$~(see~\cref{fig:method}~(a)), \textit{i.e.},